 'Consumer-grade' CPUs, such as Intel's core range, or AMD's Ryzen chips will only offer you 16 PCIe lanes, so you really need to look at Intel's XEON lineup, which offers 40-64 lanes or if 64 lanes isn’t enough for you, then AMD's Threadripper or EPYC range, which provide up to 88 and 128 PCIe 4.0 lanes respectively (double the bandwidth of PCIe 3.0).

-The number of cores is also an important consideration, as AI and DL are incredibly complicated and power-hungry workloads that require enough cores to pre-process datasets and run multiple applications and containers simultaneously.
+The number of cores in the processor is an incredibly important consideration, particularly given the fact that AI and DL are incredibly complicated and power-hungry workloads that require enough cores to pre-process datasets and run multiple applications and containers simultaneously.

 AMD’s Threadripper packs up to a whopping 64 cores and 128 threads, which is beyond anything offered by Intel outside of the server space - it’s obvious why so many serious R&D divisions are turning to AMD over the more established ‘tentpole’ brand.